Joan Miró: Career

 Miró did not completely abandon subject matter, though.
 Despite the Surrealist automatic techniques that he employed extensively in the 1920s, sketches show that his work was often the result of a methodical process.
 Miró's work rarely dipped into non-objectivity, maintaining a symbolic, schematic language.
 This was perhaps most prominent in the repeated Head of a Catalan Peasant series of 1924 to 1925.
 In 1926, he collaborated with Max Ernst on designs for ballet impresario Sergei Diaghilev.

 Miró returned to a more representational form of painting with The Dutch Interiors of 1928.
 Crafted after works by Hendrik Martenszoon Sorgh and Jan Steen seen as postcard reproductions, the paintings reveal the influence of a trip to Holland taken by the artist.
 These paintings share more in common with Tilled Field or Harlequin's Carnival than with the minimalistic dream paintings produced a few years earlier.

-Miró married Pilar Juncosa in Palma (Majorca) on 12 October 1929.
+Miró married Pilar Juncosa in Palma, Mallorca on 12 October 1929.
 Their daughter, María Dolores Miró, was born on 17 July 1930.
 In 1931, Pierre Matisse opened an art gallery in New York City.
 The Pierre Matisse Gallery (which existed until Matisse's death in 1989) became an influential part of the Modern art movement in America.
 From the outset Matisse represented Joan Miró and introduced his work to the United States market by frequently exhibiting Miró's work in New York.

 In 1932 he created a scenic design for Massine's ballet Jeux d'enfants at Ballet Russe de Monte-Carlo.

 Until the outbreak of the Spanish Civil War, Miró habitually returned to Spain in the summers.
 Once the war began, he was unable to return home.
 Unlike many of his surrealist contemporaries, Miró had previously preferred to stay away from explicitly political commentary in his work.
 Though a sense of (Catalan) nationalism pervaded his earliest surreal landscapes and Head of a Catalan Peasant, it was not until Spain's Republican government commissioned him to paint the mural The Reaper, for the Spanish Republican Pavilion at the 1937 Paris Exhibition, that Miró's work took on a politically charged meaning.

 In 1939, with Germany's invasion of France looming, Miró relocated to Varengeville in Normandy, and on 20 May of the following year, as Germans invaded Paris, he narrowly fled to Spain (now controlled by Francisco Franco) for the duration of the Vichy Regime's rule.
 In Varengeville, Palma, and Mont-roig, between 1940 and 1941, Miró created the twenty-three gouache series Constellations.
 Revolving around celestial symbolism, Constellations earned the artist praise from André Breton, who seventeen years later wrote a series of poems, named after and inspired by Miró's series.
 Features of this work revealed a shifting focus to the subjects of women, birds, and the moon, which would dominate his iconography for much of the rest of his career.